MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/meeting-app-extensibility.md

    > [!NOTE]
    >
    > * You can also add a tab to an existing meeting using the meeting **Chat** tab.
-   > * Adding an app to channel meeting installs the app for whole team.
-If the app supports bot, that will also be added at team level.
-You can configure tab at a per channel meeting level.
+   > * Install apps for the whole team by adding an app to channel meeting.
+   > * Add bots at team level if apps support.
-   > * Tabs added to the channel are not brought into the channel meeting.
+   > * Configure tabs at channel meeting level.
+Tabs that are added to the channel are not brought into the channel meeting.

 # [Desktop](#tab/desktop)